vhvcorp/go-shared/MIGRATION.md

 A: Shared configs move to `saas-infrastructure` repository.
 Services reference them via ConfigMaps/Secrets.

 **Q: How do we test across services locally?**
-A: Use `saas-devtools` repository with Docker Compose that references all services.
+A: Use `go-framework` repository with Docker Compose that references all services.

 ### Workflow Questions